t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 A REST interface is fully defined by:

 * URIs to identify resources
-* representation formats to represent (and retrieve and manipulate) resource state
+* representation formats to represent and manipulate resource state
 * self-descriptive messages with a standard set of methods (e.g., GET, POST, PUT, DELETE with their guaranteed properties)
 * hypermedia controls within representations